-- The definitions of ICFR and reportable deficiency refer to the reliability of financial reporting and the preparation of an issuer's financial statements in accordance with the issuer's GAAP.
+The definitions of ICFR and reportable deficiency refer to the reliability of financial reporting and the preparation of an issuer's financial statements in accordance with the issuer's GAAP.
 The Instrument does not define these phrases.
 In order to have reliable financial reporting, there must be no misrepresentation in the annual or interim filings.
-In order for an issuer's financial statements to be prepared in accordance with the issuer's GAAP, there must be no material misstatement in the issuer's annual or interim financial statements. - (2) Conclusions of effectiveness if a reportable deficiency exists If the certifying officers identify a reportable deficiency relating to design or operation existing at the period end date, the certifying officers could not conclude that the issuer's ICFR is effective. - 9.1 Identifying a deficiency in ICFR - (3) Reportable deficiency relating to design A reportable deficiency relating to design exists when the certifying officers determine that a deficiency, or combination of deficiencies, in the design of one or more controls would cause a reasonable person to doubt that the design of ICFR provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with the issuer's GAAP.
-A reportable deficiency relating to design will exist as at the period end if: - (1) Deficiency relating to the design of ICFR A deficiency relating to the design of ICFR exists when: - (a) the design of ICFR does not include a component of ICFR that is needed to provide reasonable assurance: - (a) necessary components of ICFR are missing from the design; - (b) an existing component of ICFR is designed so that, even if the component operates as designed, ICFR as a whole does not provide reasonable assurance the financial reporting risks would not be addressed; or - (c) a component of ICFR has not been implemented and, as a result, the financial reporting risks have not been addressed.
+In order for an issuer's financial statements to be prepared in accordance with the issuer's GAAP, there must be no material misstatement in the issuer's annual or interim financial statements.

+- (2) Conclusions of effectiveness if a reportable deficiency exists If the certifying officers identify a reportable deficiency relating to design or operation existing at the period end date, the certifying officers could not conclude that the issuer's ICFR is effective. - (3) Reportable deficiency relating to design A reportable deficiency relating to design exists when the certifying officers determine that a deficiency, or combination of deficiencies, in the design of one or more controls would cause a reasonable person to doubt that the design of ICFR provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with the issuer's GAAP.
+A reportable deficiency relating to design will exist as at the period end if: - (a) the design of ICFR does not include a component of ICFR that is needed to provide reasonable assurance; - (b) an existing component of ICFR is designed so that, even if the component operates as designed, ICFR as a whole does not provide reasonable assurance; or - (c) a component of ICFR has not been implemented. - (4) Reportable deficiency relating to operation A reportable deficiency relating to operation exists when a properly designed component of ICFR does not operate as intended, and therefore would cause a reasonable person to doubt that ICFR provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with the issuer's GAAP.
+For example, if an issuer's ICFR design requires two individuals to sign a cheque in order to authorize a cash disbursement and the certifying officers conclude that this process is not being followed consistently, the control may be designed properly but is deficient in its operation.